hwang2006/kisti-neuron-mlperf-training/docs/differences-from-upstream.md

 from the official MLCommons Training reference implementation for the Small LLM / Llama 3.1 8B workload.

-The goal of the KISTI repository is not to replace or redefine the MLPerf workload.
-It provides the environment adaptation, configuration, launch automation, preliminary validation support, and compatibility fixes required to reproduce and study the workload on the KISTI NEURON H200 system.
+The goal of this repository is not to replace or redefine the MLPerf workload.
+It provides environment adaptation, hardware-specific configuration, launch automation, compatibility fixes, preliminary validation support, and reproducibility metadata for NVIDIA GPU systems on KISTI NEURON.

+The currently documented reproduced configurations are:

+- NVIDIA H200: 2 GPUs, TP1/DP2
+- NVIDIA H200: 2 GPUs, TP2/DP1
+- NVIDIA A100: 8 GPUs, TP4/DP2

 ---